 Depression, insomnia, dysuria, numbness/tingling, elevated liver enzymes, AV block, elevated BUN, elevated creatinine, decreased hemoglobin/hematocrit

-Hypoglycemia has been reported in association with Disopyramide Phosphate administration (see WARNINGS).
+Hypoglycemia has been reported in association with disopyramide administration (see WARNINGS).

-Infrequent occurrences of reversible cholestatic jaundice, fever, and respiratory difficulty have been reported in association with Disopyramide therapy, as have rare instances of thrombocytopenia, reversible agranulocytosis, and gynecomastia.
-Some cases of LE (lupus erythematosus) symptoms have been reported; most cases occurred in patients who had been switched to Disopyramide from procainamide following the development of LE symptoms.
-Rarely, acute psychosis has been reported following Disopyramide Phosphate therapy, with prompt return to normal mental status when therapy was stopped.
-The physician should be aware of these possible reactions and should discontinue Disopyramide Phosphate therapy promptly if they occur.
+Infrequent occurrences of reversible cholestatic jaundice, fever, and respiratory difficulty have been reported in association with disopyramide therapy, as have rare instances of thrombocytopenia, reversible agranulocytosis, and gynecomastia.
+Some cases of LE (lupus erythematosus) symptoms have been reported; most cases occurred in patients who had been switched to disopyramide from procainamide following the development of LE symptoms.
+Rarely, acute psychosis has been reported following disopyramide therapy, with prompt return to normal mental status when therapy was stopped.
+The physician should be aware of these possible reactions and should discontinue disopyramide phosphate therapy promptly if they occur.

 The electrocardiogram should be monitored, and supportive therapy with cardiac glycosides and diuretics should be given as required.